iefdev/junkyard/ReadMe.md

 Just a few shell/bash-scripts I use or made for various reasions.
 Some of them initially made for others, as helpers, but most for my own usage.
 I'll try to make a separate `readme.md` for each script.

+Most are made for OS X, but could work on other platforms as well.
+I'll keep a few ones in a Linux folder.

 ### Locations

 Most scripts lives in `~/ShellScripts` (it's good practice to use a common folder), while other scripts are put in `/usr/local/xbin`.
 For custom made scripts I use a separate folder to keep them out from other ones.